 Here’s the information about the program launch:

-- The program launches the week of November 7, 2021 and will continue into 2022.
+- The program launched the week of November 7, 2021 and will continue into 2022.

 - WW says this is the most cutting edge, comprehensive and personalized weight loss program they’ve launched so far.